-The Thaddeus Stevens Society is a non-profit group started in 1999 to promote the memory of Thaddeus Stevens, the most powerful congressman during and after the Civil War and a champion of freedom and equality.
+The Thaddeus Stevens Society is a non-profit group started in 1999 to promote, preserve and protect the legacy of Thaddeus Stevens, the most powerful congressman during and after the Civil War and a champion of freedom and equality.
 We hold seminars, have trips to historic places associated with Stevens and support efforts to restore sites related to Stevens.

-Our mission is to promote the memory of Thaddeus Stevens: congressman, abolitionist, and champion of public education and equal rights for all.
+Stevens was a lawyer, owner of iron mills, Pennsylvania state representative, congressman, abolitionist, participant in the Underground Railroad and champion of public education and equal rights for all.

 Thaddeus Stevens's House

 The restoration of Thaddeus Stevens's house in Lancaster, PA is the most important project in the effort to educate the public about Stevens's legacy.
 While the outside looks great, the interior remains a shell waiting for work to start.
-When it is completed in 2024, it will be the first and biggest public museum about Stevens's life.
-The Society has raised nearly $12,000 to support the effort headed by Lancaster History.
-We hope to raise a lot more to support this very important project.
+After many delays, the project is slated to be completed in early 2025 at the earliest.
+The Society supports this very important project.

 For 20 years, the Society, under the leadership of Donald Gallagher, has been campaigning for a commemorative stamp for Thaddeus Stevens.
 So far the effort has been unsuccessful, but the effort continues and Don could use your help.